Drowsy driving is hazardous as the crash rate for drivers who sleep five or six hours is twice that of drivers who sleep seven hours or more.

 Drowsy Driving Facts

-Tragically, drowsy driving is common.
+Tragically, driving when tired is typical.
 These facts shed some light on the severity of the problem and how to reduce your risk:

-- Staying awake for 24 hours will have the same effect on a driver as a .10 blood alcohol concentration (BAC), which is above the legal limit
+- Staying awake for 24 hours will have the same effect on a driver as a .10 blood alcohol concentration (BAC), above the legal limit.

 Contact Flickinger Sutterfield & Boulton

-If you are a victim in a drowsy driving accident, contact Flickinger Sutterfield & Boulton.
+If you are a victim of a drowsy driving auto accident, contact Flickinger Sutterfield & Boulton.
 We will investigate your case to uncover the facts and help you receive maximum compensation for your injuries.
-Speak with one of our expert attorneys by visiting our website or by calling (801) 370-0505 today.
+Speak with one of our expert attorneys by contacting us at one of our locations in Provo, Orem, Saratoga Springs, or West Jordan today.